The escrow holder makes sure that the terms and conditions of the agreement between the two parties are reached prior to the sale being finished.

 These are the pieces of paperwork that escrow holders usually look for:

-Upon finishing of all portions of the escrow, closing can take place.
-At this time, all payments and dues for inspections, title insurance and real estate commissions are collected.
-Title to the property is then given to you as new owner and appropriate title insurance is issued as outlined in the escrow policy.
+Closing on the home happens when the steps of the escrow are finished.
+All expenses like title insurance, inspections and real estate commissions are paid.
+Title to the home is then given to you as new homeowner and correct title insurance is issued as outlined in the escrow policy.

 Are you looking to buy a house?
 Let us help you.
 Just fill out as much of the information below that you want and we'll get right back to you, with no obligation to you.
 We guarantee your privacy.